-After the lockdown decided by the Polish government on 13th of March 2020 and compared to previous week, voice traffic in Play's network increased by 34% and data traffic by 19%, with peaks up to 50%, without any impact on the quality of service.
+After the lockdown decided by the Polish government on 13th of March 2020, voice traffic in Play's network increased by 34%, data traffic increased by 19%, with peaks up to 50%, as compared to precedent week, without any impact on the quality of service.
 For comparison: regular data consumption in Play network has grown by 25-30% per annum, while voice traffic has been broadly stable.